• Level of education

 Read more

-- Knowledge of the principle of each method used for therapeutic antibody analysis
+- Knowledge of the principle behind each method used for the analysis of therapeutic antibodies

-- Knowledge of monoclonal antibodies (format, mechanism, therapeutic application) and the various production strategies.
+- Knowledge of monoclonal antibodies (format, mechanism, therapeutic application) and different production strategies

-- Set up and optimize experimental protocols (ELISA, Western blot, immunofluorescence, flow cytometry)
+- Setting up and optimizing experimental protocols (ELISA, Western blot, immunofluorescence, flow cytometry)

-- Interpretation of analytical results from an analytical method
+- Interpretation of analytical results obtained using an analytical method

 Read more